CalebRdgz/Nomad-Nerds/docs/apis.md

 }
 ```

-Creating a rating for a buisness would require the. business ID and the new rating.
-This rating would be averaged with the other internal ratings for specifiv buisness and returned aloong with the business ID.
+Creating a rating for a business would require the. business ID and the new rating.
+This rating would be averaged with the other internal ratings for specific business and returned along with the business ID.

 ## Create a User